 The newest addition to our list, Wedding Window has improved leaps and bounds over the last few years.
 We love the modern looking templates that are responsive (meaning it works on computers as well as on your mobile phones — a must for your guests!)
-Wedding Window also has very unique and original site designs.
+Wedding Window also has unique and original site designs.

 Bonus: Cordially ($49 – $79, one-time payment)

 Cordially.co is a fresh new player on the market.
-It offers one-of-a-kind wedding websites for those who are a little bored of ubiquitous layouts.
+It offers one-of-a-kind wedding websites for those who are a little bored with ubiquitous layouts.
 From minimal to funky web designs it makes collecting RSVPs super efficient and personal.
 Cordially has just launched and it changes every day, but we already see its potential to impress your guests.

 Bonus: Say I do (Free – $19.99, one-time payment)

 Say I do is a fresh new option in the wedding website game with a focus on taking the stress out of your planning process.
-Offering a beautiful and highly customizable website, with simple and easy to use guest list and RSVP management.
+Offering a beautiful and highly customizable website, with a simple and easy to use guest list and RSVP management.
 They even take care of the annoying things like dietary requirements and +1s automatically.
 Their base plan is free with some optional paid upgrades, including a drag-and-drop seating planner.

 Other wedding website options